 Title Credit Who May Take Description Prerequisites Biology 1 Full Year Freshmen Investigation of traditional first-year topics: comparative phylogenetic study of invertebrates, vertebrates, and plants, with emphasis on biochemistry, cellular structure, and genetics.
-None Biology 1 Honors Full Year Freshmen Expansion of Biology 1, including a stronger emphasis on photosynthesis/respiration and an overview of human anatomy, with enhanced laboratory and analytical assignments.
-Dept. Honors Criteria; concurrent enrollment in Geometry Honors Chemistry 1 Full Year Sophomores Investigation of traditional first-year topics from a modeling approach through the use of mathematics, analysis, and laboratory experiences.
+None Biology 1 Honors Full Year Freshmen Advanced exploration on the cellular level of Biology 1 concepts, including an in-depth study of biochemistry, genetic engineering, and photosynthesis/respiration.
+This course emphasizes inquiry-based learning through enhanced laboratory and analytical assignments.
+See Dept. Honors Criteria below Chemistry 1 Full Year Sophomores Investigation of traditional first-year topics from a modeling approach through the use of mathematics, analysis, and laboratory experiences.
 Topics include properties of matter, atomic structure, quantum mechanics, chemical reactions, stoichiometry, gas laws, solutions.
-Biology 1 and Algebra 1 Chemistry 1 Honors Full Year Sophomores Expansion of Chemistry 1, using greater depth of analysis, applying more extensive and complex calculations, and exploring a wider breadth of topics, including oxidation and reduction, kinetics, equilibrium, and bonding.
+Biology 1 Chemistry 1 Honors Full Year Sophomores Expansion of Chemistry 1, using greater depth of analysis, applying more extensive and complex calculations, and exploring a wider breadth of topics, including oxidation and reduction, kinetics, equilibrium, and bonding.
 Application and expansion of Algebra 2 Honors concepts.
-A in Biology 1; A in Geometry or B in Geometry Honors; Dept. Honors Criteria; concurrent enrollment in Algebra 2 Honors Conceptual Physics Full Year Juniors, Seniors Investigation of traditional first-year topics with an emphasis on concepts, rather than mathematical analysis.
+B- or better in Biology 1 Honors or appeal with an A in Biology 1; see Dept. Honors Criteria below.
+Conceptual Physics Full Year Juniors, Seniors Investigation of traditional first-year topics with an emphasis on concepts, rather than mathematical analysis.
 Topics include mechanics, electrostatics, electricity, magnetism, heat, waves, sound, and light.
-Must have completed Biology 1 and Chemistry 1 Physics 1 Full Year Juniors, Seniors Investigation of all traditional first-year topics through the use of mathematics, analysis, and laboratory experiences.
+Must have completed Biology 1 and Chemistry 1; Dept. recommendation Physics 1 Full Year Juniors, Seniors Investigation of all traditional first-year topics through the use of mathematics, analysis, and laboratory experiences.
 Topics include mechanics, heat, electrostatics, electricity, magnetism, waves, sound, and light.
-B or better in Chemistry and Algebra 2; teacher recommendation; concurrent enrollment in Precalculus Physics 1 Honors Full Year Juniors, Seniors Expansion of Physics 1 topics using more intense mathematics, analysis, and laboratory experiences with an emphasis on problem-solving and critical-thinking skills.
+B- or better in Chemistry 1; Dept. recommendation Physics 1 Honors Full Year Juniors, Seniors Expansion of Physics 1 topics using more intense mathematics, analysis, and laboratory experiences with an emphasis on problem-solving and critical-thinking skills.
 Topics include mechanics, rotational motion and universal gravitation, heat, electrostatics, electricity, magnetism, waves, sound, light, and optics.
-A in Chemistry 1 or B in Chemistry 1 Honors, and A in Algebra 2 or B in Algebra 2 Honors; Dept. Honors Criteria; concurrent enrollment in Precalculus Honors Anatomy and Physiology Full Year Juniors, Seniors Study of the form and functions of the human body, including the muscular, skeletal, nervous, endocrine, circulatory, respiratory, digestive, and reproductive systems, and topics in histology.
+B- or better in Chemistry 1 Honors or appeal with an A in Chemistry 1; see Dept. Honors Criteria below Anatomy and Physiology Full Year Juniors, Seniors Study of the form and functions of the human body, including the muscular, skeletal, nervous, endocrine, circulatory, respiratory, digestive, and reproductive systems, and topics in histology.
 Must have completed Biology 1 and Chemistry 1